Skip to main content

 • Outlook category colors may vary by version

-How Fyxer Organizes Emails in Outlook
+How Fyxer organizes emails in Outlook

-What happens next depends on Categorization Settings:
+What happens next depends on your Categorization settings.

-Turning it ON makes sure:
+Turning it on makes sure:

 • All emails from the same thread stay grouped